-If an activity is too difficult, or the pressure of a situation is too much for a person to handle, then perhaps it would be best to stop doing it and/or leave.
+The phrase if you can’t stand the heat, get out of the kitchen means—if an activity is too difficult or the pressure of a situation is too great for someone to handle, then perhaps it would be best to stop doing it and/or leave.

 The Origin Of “If You Can’t Stand The Heat, Get Out Of The Kitchen”